Visit Temi Tea Garden

 Another great time to visit Temi is between October and December.
 In October the temperature remains pleasant while November onwards the winter starts settling in.
 However, views are usually excellent during this entire period and there are no rains.
 In October, the day time temperature is pleasant and averages 12 to 16 degree Celsius although night time temperature can go to sub-zero towards the end of the month.
 December is cold with day time temperature averaging between 3 to 7 degree C while nights or early mornings can see temperatures between -7 to -15 degree Celsius.

-As the winter begins in November, Cherry Blossom trees that line the road that passes through Temi, bloom in full... a spectacle which combined with the views of snow peaks is unforgettable.
+In November, Cherry Blossom trees that line the road that passes through Temi, bloom in full... a spectacle which combined with the views of snow peaks is unforgettable.
 However in December, tea plucking stops.

 Where to stay